soulwing/fluent-jdbc/README.md

 Calling Stored Procedures
 =========================

 Stored procedures can be called using `call` method.
-This method creates call object that can be executed using the `execute` method.
+This method creates a call object that can be executed using the `execute` method.
 Zero or more parameters for the call can be specified as arguments to the execute method.
 Each parameter can be specified as IN, OUT, or INOUT.